 The former subtraction has been changed to a state tax credit beginning with the 2020 tax year., with the credit amount based upon the Taxpayers’ Adjusted Gross Income AGI) and amount contributed to the Oregon 529 plan.
 The following chart outlines the new law’s provisions:

 |Adjusted Gross Income (AGI)||% of Contributions eligible for tax credit||Amount needed to maximize the $150 tax credit for single filer||Amount needed to maximize the$300 tax credit for joint filers|

 |$100,001-$250K||10%||$1,500 contribution||$3,000 contribution|

 |More than $250K||5%||$3,000 contribution||$6,000 contribution|

-Excess contributions made through the 2019 tax year remain eligible for the four year carry forward provision, in addition to any credit earned for new 2020 tax year contributions.
+Excess contributions made through the 2019 tax year remain eligible for the four year carry forward provision, in addition to any credit earned for new 2020 and later tax year contributions.

 Please note that only contributions made to the Oregon 529 plan are eligible.

 If you or a family member is age 66 or older as of December 31, 2020, a portion of that individual’s medical expenses can be subtracted from Oregon taxable income.
 If this applies to you, you’ll want to keep separate records of each individual’s paid expenses and have them ready at tax time.

 The state established a new program in 2019 that allows residents who haven’t owned a single-family home within the preceding three years to set up a tax-advantaged savings account to assist in a future purchase.
 Annual contributions of up to $10.000 (jointly-filed returns) or $5,000 (all other returns) can be subtracted from state taxable income, and account funds must be used to purchase a home within ten years of the date the savings account is opened.
 Additional details can be found at: https://www.oregon.gov/dor/programs/individuals/pages/first-homebuyers.aspx